nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/importing-assets.md

 :::info

 Please refer to [Unreal Official Documentation](https://docs.unrealengine.com/en-US/GettingStarted) for more information and tutorials.
-For the sake of this articles we are not covering too much details on Unreal’s peculiarities.
+For the sake of this articles we are not covering too much details on Unreal's peculiarities.

 :::

 ## Guidelines for exporting Assets from Unreal

-1. Always create a **Root Folder** with the name of your pack \(e.g. `/Content/My_Weapon_Pack/`\) and put all content you use inside that \(you can create sub-folders as well\)
+1. Always create a **Root Folder** (e.g. `/Content/MyWeaponPack/`) and put all content you use inside that (you can create sub-folders as well)
-2. Do not use **Engine Content** \(i.e. Engine’s Materials or Meshes\).
-If you want to use them, we recommend copying them to your Content/Your\_Pack folder, otherwise they may not be exported correctly
+2. Avoid using **Engine Content** (i.e. Engine's Materials or Meshes).
+If you want to use them, we recommend copying them to your Content/YourPack folder, otherwise they may not be exported correctly

 :::tip

-There are some **Engine Content** which is allowed to use, but only from the following folders _\(these are already included by the base game and are safe to use\)_:
+There are some **Engine Content** which is allowed to use, but only from the following folders _(these are already included by the base game and are safe to use)_:

 * `/Engine/Functions`
 * `/Engine/BasicShapes`